Fulvia: Marriage to Mark Antony

-Through the political connections of his wife and his close friendship with Caesar, Antony was found to be the most powerful man in Rome after Caesar's assassination.
-Therefore, it was only fitting that Fulvia was to be heavily involved in the political aftermath.
-After Caesar's death, the senate realized his popularity and declared that it would pass all of Caesar's planned laws.
-Antony had attained possession of Caesar's papers, and with the ability to produce papers in support of any law, Fulvia and Antony made a fortune and gained immense power.
+Some historians believe she appeared on coins minted during her husband's campaign, though others disagree.
+She demonstrated leadership during the Perusine War and unwavering support for Anthony.
 She allegedly accompanied Antony to his military camp at Brundisium in 44 BC.
 Appian wrote that in December 44 and again in 43 BC, while Antony was abroad and Cicero campaigned for Antony to be declared an enemy of the state, Fulvia tried to block such declarations by soliciting support for Antony.

-Antony formed the Second Triumvirate with Octavian (the future emperor Augustus) and Marcus Aemilius Lepidus in 43 BC and began to conduct proscriptions.
-To solidify the political alliance (and the advancing of Clodian interests), Fulvia's daughter Claudia was married to the young Octavian.
-Appian and Cassius Dio describe Fulvia as being involved in the violent proscriptions, which were used to destroy enemies and gain badly needed funds to secure control of Rome.
+Antony formed the Second Triumvirate with Octavian, the future emperor Augustus, and Marcus Aemilius Lepidus in 43 BC and began to conduct proscriptions.
+To solidify the political alliance and to advance Clodian interests, Fulvia's daughter Claudia was married to the young Octavian.
+Appian and Cassius Dio describe Fulvia as being involved in the violent proscriptions that were used to destroy enemies and gain badly needed funds to secure control of Rome.
 Antony pursued his political enemies, especially Cicero, who had openly criticized him for abusing his powers as consul after Caesar's assassination.
 Although many ancient sources wrote that Fulvia was happy to take revenge against Cicero for Antony's and Clodius' sake, Cassius Dio is the only one who describes the joy with which she pierced the tongue of the dead Cicero with her golden hairpins, as a final revenge against Cicero's power of speech.